David Pountney: Biography

-Pountney was born in Oxford and was a chorister at St John's College, Cambridge (1956-61).
-He was then educated near Oxford at Radley College (1961-66).
-And then returned to St John's College, Cambridge to read his degree.
+Pountney was born in Oxford and was a chorister at St John's College, Cambridge (1956–61).
+He was then educated near Oxford at Radley College (1961–66) before returning to St John's College, Cambridge to read for his degree.

 His first major breakthrough came in 1972 with his production of Káťa Kabanová for the Wexford Festival.
 From 1975 to 1980, he was the Director of Productions at Scottish Opera, and, from 1982 to 1993, Director of Productions at English National Opera, where he directed over twenty operas.
 From 1993 to 2004, he worked as a free-lance director at the Zurich Opera, the Vienna State Opera, the Bavarian State Opera in Munich, and other houses in America, Japan, and the United Kingdom.
 He has also directed at De Nederlandse Opera and Opera Australia.
 In December 2003 he became the Intendant of the Bregenz Festival, a post he held until 2014.
 In April 2011 he was named head of the Welsh National Opera with his appointment as chief executive and artistic director to begin in September 2011.

 He has worked as a librettist for Sir Peter Maxwell Davies on The Doctor of Myddfai, Mr Emmet Takes a Walk and Kommilitonen!, and has translated opera librettos into English from Russian, Czech, German, and Italian.